simonmichael/hledger/MANUAL.md

 Also note that when you upgrade hledger-web in future, these files will need to be upgraded too, probably by removing them and letting them be recreated.
-So if you do customise them, remember what you changed; a version control system such as darcs will work well here.
+So if you do customise them, remember what you changed; a version control system such as darcs will help here.

-**Detecting changes**
+**File changes are detected**

 As noted, changes to the support files will take effect immediately, without a restart.
 This applies to the journal data too; you can directly